scalalang2/dskit-examples/README.md

 ## Caution
 This is a unofficial repository.
 The examples are not guaranteed to be correct.
 For more information about dskit, please refer to the [official repository](https://github.com/grafana/dskit/).

+## Examples
+- [Ring](./ring): A simple example of using dskit/ring package.
+- [Module manager](./module_manager): ModuleManager and Services are the main components of System.
+It manages entire app's dependencies and lifecycle.